FernandoSchett/cv_studies/pattern_recognition/README.md

 ## About 🤔:

-This repository serves as a dedicated space to house my studies in the field of computer vision and deep learning.
-Its primary purpose is to store the materials I've developed, which are related to the Computer Vision course at SENAI CIMATEC.
-This coursework involves programming in C and C++ using OpenCV.
-Additionally, it includes my projects from the Advanced Mechatronics Topics IV course at UFBA in the 2023.2 semester.
+My practices from the Advanced Mechatronics Topics IV course at UFBA in the 2023.2 semester.
 This course focuses on image processing and pattern recognition using deep learning techniques.
+You can check out the results reports that I did at [this](https://docs.google.com/document/d/1F-Nw7-t1BPtgF_CaDAa4xPIeDPsNzzenGKaPsVfX59E/edit?usp=sharing) link.

 ## Resourses 🧑‍🔬:

-- Pattern Recoggnition
--
+- Image preprocessing.
+- Color, Texture and form dataset features extraction.
+- Laboratory Practices Report with Methodology and Conclusion of Results.

 ## Results 📈: